kopyl/iDied_frontend_MVP/README.md

 It's calling `fakeAuthForIOS()` in `google-auth.service.ts`

 ## Development with local server on stage.idied.org

 1. Launch NGINX
-2. Run `ng s --port 81 --host 0.0.0.0 --disable-host-check --confuration=stage`
+2. Run `ng s --port 81 --host 0.0.0.0 --disable-host-check --configuration=stage`
    This should be a replacement for ios configuration

 ## Code scaffolding